bebbs/coffee-shops/README.md

 # CoffeeHere

 CoffeeHere is an application that, given a postcode, displays a number of nearby coffee shops.
-The shops can be displayed in a list, or on a map.
+The shops can be displayed in a list, ordered by their Foursquare popularity, or on a map.

 [See the application live on Heroku](https://coffeehere.herokuapp.com)

 ## How to run the application
 *You must have Ruby and Ruby on Rails installed to run this application.*

-1. Change into the CoffeeHere directory
+1. `cd` into the CoffeeHere directory
+2. Set the environment variables `FOURSQUARE_CLIENT_ID` and `FOURSQUARE_CLIENT_SECRET` with your own credentials.
-2. Run `bundle install` to install all dependencies
+3. Run `bundle install` to install all dependencies
-3. Run `rails server` to start the application and visit `http://localhost:3000` in your browser to use it.
+4. Run `rails server` to start the application and visit `http://localhost:3000` in your browser to use it.
-4. You may have to create a database to run the Rails server.
+5. You may have to create a database to run the Rails server.
 Run `rake db:create` if prompted.

 ## Technologies used
 ### Front end